New York Pharmacy Technician Registration Guide

 To become certified, candidates must complete a PTCB-recognized training program and successfully pass the Pharmacy Technician Certification Exam (PTCE).

-Once certified, you’ll meet the New York Board of Pharmacy’s training and certification requirements and be able to use the CPhT credential (e.g., Alex Smith, CPhT), which is highly respected in the healthcare field.
+Once certified, you’ll meet New York’s certification requirements for pharmacy technician registration and be eligible to use the CPhT credential (e.g., Alex Smith, CPhT).

 What’s on the Pharmacy Technician Certification Exam (PTCE)?

-Getting certified and registered as a pharmacy technician in New York is a straightforward process when you follow the right steps.
-Thanks to flexible online training options, you can complete your education, earn your certification, and apply for your registration — all from home.
+Becoming a pharmacy technician in New York is a straightforward process when you follow the required steps.
+Thanks to flexible training options and online registration, you can complete much of the process from home.

 Write your awesome label here.